Click on button above to view GA Watches/Warnings/Special Wx Statements.

 MONDAY NIGHT

-Partly cloudy.
-Lows in the lower 60s.
+Partly cloudy in the evening, then becoming mostly cloudy.
+Lows in the upper 60s.
+Light Southwest winds.

 TUESDAY